US average mortgage rates fall; 30-year loan at 4.75%

 The fall in mortgage rates "is a welcome relief to prospective homebuyers who have recently experienced rising rates and rising home prices," Freddie Mac chief economist Sam Khater said.

-The plunge in global stock markets, which have been roiled by trade tensions between the U.S. and China, deepened Thursday.
-The Dow Jones Industrial Average lost more than 600 points in morning trading, after plummeting some 800 points on Tuesday.
+The plunge in global stock markets, which have been roiled by trade tensions between the U.S. and China, initially deepened Thursday.
+The Dow Jones Industrial Average lost as much as 784 points in volatile trading, after plummeting some 800 points on Tuesday.
+But the market staged a recovery later in the day, and the Dow average finished only 79.40 points lower.
 U.S. markets were closed Wednesday because of the national day of mourning for President George H.W.
 Bush.

 Thursday's broad decline came as news of the arrest of a senior Chinese technology executive overshadowed some positive comments on trade from Beijing, threatening to worsen U.S.-China trade tensions.